Written by Victor Uyanwanne

 - Enhances your personal effectiveness – Knowing what to do and achieving results thereon could partly be a function of the questions you ask and the answers you get.
 What you don’t know, ask!
 Once you know, act!

 Have you ever gained any benefits from asking questions?
-Please share your experience.
+Please share your experience in the comment section.

 P.S.
 Adapted from a previous post on this blog: YOU NEED TO ASK THE RIGHT QUESTIONS, THIS IS WHY